[Node manager] Fix flaky integration tests

 Well, nearly reliable. ~1/300 failure rate:

 ====================================================================== FAIL: test_nonfatal_error (tests.test_failure.ActorUnhandledExceptionTest) ---------------------------------------------------------------------- Traceback (most recent call last): File "/home/tom/arvados/services/nodemanager/tests/test_failure.py", line 55, in test_nonfatal_error self.assertEqual(1, status.tracker.get('actor_exceptions')) AssertionError: 1 != 0

 I expect this is a separate bug.

-#26 Updated by Tom Clegg about 1 year ago
+#26 Updated by Tom Clegg over 3 years ago

 12061-nm-integration-tests @ 32568bbde8ad549452ccb57f10bb54672fda6fa6With a few timeout adjustments, the integration tests complete in about 35 seconds (when they don't fail randomly).
 The biggest slowdowns were

 - 1-minute shutdown window closure.
 0 is unworkable because nodes become eligible for shutdown immediately before they can be marked busy.
 Updated config to allow fractional window sizes like 0.05 minutes.